-Candidates for Sumter County Sherriff make their cases at Kiwanis Club meeting - Americus Times-Recorder
+Candidates for Sumter County Sheriff make their cases at Kiwanis Club meeting - Americus Times-Recorder

 It was more of a forum than a debate between the two candidates.
 Both Bryant and Daniel each got five minutes to make their opening remarks, followed by two more five-minute slots in which each could make his case as to why he should be elected as the next sheriff of the county for the next four years.

 Daniel gave his opening remarks first and began by mentioning all of the experience that he has gained in law enforcement from.
-Daniel stated that he started working for the Sherriff’s Office in August of 1988 as a jailor under Sumter County Sherriff Randy Howard and worked there for the Sherriff’s Office for the next 28 years until he retired as a Captain in 2016.
-Some of the positions he held included Deputy Sherriff (1989), Sargent and Officer in charge over Records and Communications (1995), a member of the Sherriff’s Emergency Response Team and Canine Officer from 1995-1999.
+Daniel stated that he started working for the Sheriff’s Office in August of 1988 as a jailor under Sumter County Sheriff Randy Howard and worked there for the Sheriff’s Office for the next 28 years until he retired as a Captain in 2016.
+Some of the positions he held included Deputy Sheriff (1989), Sargent and Officer in charge over Records and Communications (1995), a member of the Sheriff’s Emergency Response Team and Canine Officer from 1995-1999.
 Daniel was also promoted to the rank of Lieutenant in 1996 and served as Sumter County’s first Assistant Director of Emergency Management until 2013.
 Daniel also stated that in 2007, when a tornado devastated Americus and destroyed Sumter Regional Hospital, he was the only certified emergency manager in Sumter County and worked closely with both GEMA and FEMA during that time to make sure that the citizens of Sumter County were able to receive that assistance that they needed.

-“As Sherriff, I will manage a very pro-active and professional law enforcement organization that is dedicated to the community’s needs,” said Daniel.
+“As Sheriff, I will manage a very pro-active and professional law enforcement organization that is dedicated to the community’s needs,” said Daniel.
 “This means more crime intervention and prevention, which would lead to less crime responses.”

 Daniel went on to say that his strategic plan will focus on innovative, community-oriented policies and policing strategies that will be directed towards pro-active and not reactive programs.
 He added that these policies and programs will include aggressive action against gangs and substance abuse that is affecting the community, as well as instituting prevention and intervention programs.
 Daniel also stated that he plans to initiate rehabilitation programs for those who are already incarcerated.

-In addition to those measures, Daniel stated that as Sherriff, he plans to have extra patrols placed in hire crime areas to protect the law-abiding citizens living in those areas and to protect businesses as well.
+In addition to those measures, Daniel stated that as Sheriff, he plans to have extra patrols placed in hire crime areas to protect the law-abiding citizens living in those areas and to protect businesses as well.
 He also wants to form a multi-agency drug unit and neighborhood watch programs.

 “You can count on me to work for you 24/7,” said Daniel.
 “To me, this is not just going in and showing up to earn a check.
 It’s about being there 24/7 when the call is needed.”
-In short, Daniel emphasized to the group that as Sherriff, he plans to be pro-active and not just showing up after a crime has already been committed.
+In short, Daniel emphasized to the group that as Sheriff, he plans to be pro-active and not just showing up after a crime has already been committed.

 Daniel further added that if elected, he plans to follow through on a responsibility to make a difference to every person in the community.
 “The time is now to develop a level of service that is second to none, providing special assistance for two of our most precious resources: our youth and senior citizens,” said Daniel.
 “Being a parent and grandparent myself, I am reminded daily of the dangers and pitfalls facing our children, such as drugs, gangs and other criminal activities.
 After a lot of praying and talking with family and friends, I believe with all my heart, with the help of you, we can make this a community we’ll be proud of.”

 After Daniel finished his first round of remarks, it was Col. Eric Bryant’s turn.
-Bryant, who currently serves as Chief Deputy of the Sumter County Sherriff’s Office (SCSO), began by mentioning his past experience and qualifications.
-Bryant mentioned that he started working in the SCSO in 1995 as a Deputy Sherriff and that Daniel was one of his training supervisors when he started.
-Before he became Deputy Sherriff, Bryant was a detention officer in the SCSO before he was promoted to Deputy Sherriff.
+Bryant, who currently serves as Chief Deputy of the Sumter County Sheriff’s Office (SCSO), began by mentioning his past experience and qualifications.
+Bryant mentioned that he started working in the SCSO in 1995 as a Deputy Sheriff and that Daniel was one of his training supervisors when he started.
+Before he became Deputy Sheriff, Bryant was a detention officer in the SCSO before he was promoted to Deputy Sheriff.
 For Bryant, being in law enforcement was a life-long dream of his.

 In 1996, Bryant briefly left law enforcement and became a Peace Officer working for the transportation department of the Sumter County School System.
 Bryant stated that it was in this capacity that he gained experience in supervising people, as well as managing a budget that was a little under $3 million and supervising 45 bus drivers who were transporting over 5,000 students.
-“That by itself was enough training and experience to prepare me for continuing to get back into law enforcement and wanting to pursue a career as your Sherriff,” said Bryant.
+“That by itself was enough training and experience to prepare me for continuing to get back into law enforcement and wanting to pursue a career as your Sheriff,” said Bryant.

-Bryant went on to say that in 2005, he was appointed by Sherriff Pete Smith to be his Chief Deputy and has since served in that position up until now.
+Bryant went on to say that in 2005, he was appointed by Sheriff Pete Smith to be his Chief Deputy and has since served in that position up until now.
 “During that time frame, it has given me an opportunity to become well versed in several different training hours, certifications, primarily in Human Resources, and also being able to manage now a larger budget, though under $6 million, as well as managing over 100 employees, a 250-bed jail and, of course, over 300 square miles of Sumter County” said Bryant.

-He added that another reason why he should be elected as Sherriff is that he has had 15 years of on-the-job training.
+He added that another reason why he should be elected as Sheriff is that he has had 15 years of on-the-job training.
 “With that being said, being up to date on laws, changes, procedures and policies, not only to maintain an adequate jail facility and a law-abiding facility, but providing public safety to those here in our community.”

-Bryant went on to say that he plans to be a Sherriff that is available to the community and one that will respond to the needs of all.
-He also stated that as Sherriff, he will enhance the programs that are already in place and will be more proactive rather than reactive to different things that take place in the community.
+Bryant went on to say that he plans to be a Sheriff that is available to the community and one that will respond to the needs of all.
+He also stated that as Sheriff, he will enhance the programs that are already in place and will be more proactive rather than reactive to different things that take place in the community.

-Bryant also stated that as Sherriff, he would like to help maintain and strengthen a professional workforce in the county.
+Bryant also stated that as Sheriff, he would like to help maintain and strengthen a professional workforce in the county.
 “Law enforcement recruitment has almost become just as challenging as drug intervention because of the fact that people no longer want to work in law enforcement,” said Bryant.
 “However, my plans are to continue to actively recruit and encourage those to come and serve in the community where they would want their families to be and their families to remain safe.”

-Bryant continued by saying that if elected Sherriff of Sumter County, he would like to continue to enhance some of the programs that are currently in place in the Sherriff’s Office, such as Drug Awareness, and Neighborhood Watch programs.
+Bryant continued by saying that if elected Sheriff of Sumter County, he would like to continue to enhance some of the programs that are currently in place in the Sheriff’s Office, such as Drug Awareness, and Neighborhood Watch programs.
 He would also like to increase the manpower on the police force.

 “Currently, we have a one-man unit designated to specifically investigate senior crimes and crimes against children,” said Bryant.
 “However, unfortunately, I guarantee you those crimes are steadily increasing so therefore, there is a need to increase the man power to ensure that those that are victimizing our children, as well as our seniors, are brought to justice.”

-Bryant closed his opening remarks by adding that as Sherriff, his department would continue to work with the service partners in the community, which he has already been doing as Chief Deputy.
+Bryant closed his opening remarks by adding that as Sheriff, his department would continue to work with the service partners in the community, which he has already been doing as Chief Deputy.

 In his second five-minute time slot, Daniel began by stating that now is the time for a change and that he is the man to make that change.
 “A true leader has the confidence to stand alone and the courage to make tough decisions and the compassion to listen to the needs of others,” said Daniel.
 “He does not set out to be a leader, but becomes one by the quality of his actions and the integrity of his intent.”

-Daniel went on to say that the citizens of Sumter County deserve a Sherriff who is knowledgeable, and trustworthy, has integrity and has high moral standards.
-He further added that those who serve under the Sherriff deserve the right kind of boss.
-“The men and women who serve under the Sherriff of Sumter County deserve a leader who will lead by example and will serve their needs as they serve and protect the citizens of Sumter County,” said Daniel.
-“As your Sherriff, I will be that leader.
+Daniel went on to say that the citizens of Sumter County deserve a Sheriff who is knowledgeable, and trustworthy, has integrity and has high moral standards.
+He further added that those who serve under the Sheriff deserve the right kind of boss.
+“The men and women who serve under the Sheriff of Sumter County deserve a leader who will lead by example and will serve their needs as they serve and protect the citizens of Sumter County,” said Daniel.
+“As your Sheriff, I will be that leader.
 I have nearly 28 years of law enforcement and public service experience.
-I have worked almost every division with the Sherriff’s Office.”
+I have worked almost every division with the Sheriff’s Office.”

 Daniel continued to make his case by stating that he served under three different sheriffs from 1988-2016 and during that time, he gained valuable experience in law enforcement.
-Bryant also stated that as Sherriff, he plans to strengthen each division of the Sherriff’s Office by utilizing the experience and training of his officers in each division that show sectional knowledge, experience and leadership.
+Bryant also stated that as Sheriff, he plans to strengthen each division of the Sheriff’s Office by utilizing the experience and training of his officers in each division that show sectional knowledge, experience and leadership.
 He further stated that he plans to provide the best cross training for each employee of the SCSO so that all of the officers will have the confidence to perform their duty to a hire standard.
 He also added that, while he believes that some of the best instructors are in the SCSO, only the minimum training is given due to a small training budget when more training is necessary for these officers to perform their duties to the best of their abilities.

 Daniel continued his remarks by talking about the importance of regaining the respect for and trust in law enforcement from the citizens of the county.
 “We will be seen more in the neighborhood talking to the residents, find out their concerns so that we can make them feel safe in their own neighborhood,” said Daniel.
 He added that many residents that he has talked to have said that they are afraid to go out and walk in their own neighborhood during the day time as well as at night because of drug dealers and criminals.
 “They’re saying that 13 and 14 year-old kids are walking the street during daylight carrying guns and not scared to use them,” said Daniel.
 “As long as we continue to be reactive, criminals will have nothing to worry about.
+As your Sheriff, I have a plan to change that.”

 Daniel added that in order for the SCSO to be proactive instead of reactive, he will work with the surrounding local and state law enforcement authorities to create a much-needed task force to fight the drugs, gangs and crime that has taken over Sumter County.
 “It seems that citizens are the only ones that think Sumter County has a problem,” said Daniel.
 “I know we have a problem and it’s been a problem that no one seems to want to do anything about.”
-Daniel continued by stating that he will make this a top priority as Sherriff.
+Daniel continued by stating that he will make this a top priority as Sheriff.
 In summery, Daniel’s plan is to be more proactive than reactive and to prevent crimes from taking place rather than showing up after a crime has already been committed.

 During his second five-minute time slot, Col. Bryant stated that the SCSO has been able to bring the county jail into the 21st century, as far as technology is concerned.
 “We’ve implemented technology so that detention officers not only have the ability to monitor inmate activity, but to also be able to keep them where they need to be when they’ve been accused of a crime,” said Bryant.
-“We currently have more technology within the Sherriff’s Office so that we’re able to more actively and will continue to aggressively serve warrants that we have outstanding in our system.
+“We currently have more technology within the Sheriff’s Office so that we’re able to more actively and will continue to aggressively serve warrants that we have outstanding in our system.
 It creates for a database whereas other agencies that encounter these criminals are put into custody and taken off the streets and brought back to justice here in Sumter County.”

-Bryant went on to say that if elected Sherriff, he will continue to be involved in all community activities and not wait until asked to come.
+Bryant went on to say that if elected Sheriff, he will continue to be involved in all community activities and not wait until asked to come.
 He plans to be involved in the community and to hear and listen to the concerns of the citizens.
-Bryant further added that it is important as a Sherriff not only to lead, but also be willing to stand beside the men and women that serve the community on a daily basis.
+Bryant further added that it is important as a Sheriff not only to lead, but also be willing to stand beside the men and women that serve the community on a daily basis.

-If elected Sherriff, Bryant said that he plans to strengthen the relationships with the county’s government so that the SCSO can continue to maintain an open and transparent relationship so that not only county government officials, but the citizens of Sumter County can know what the Sherriff’s Office is doing.
+If elected Sheriff, Bryant said that he plans to strengthen the relationships with the county’s government so that the SCSO can continue to maintain an open and transparent relationship so that not only county government officials, but the citizens of Sumter County can know what the Sheriff’s Office is doing.

-Bryant added that if elected Sherriff, he will lead the SCSO into not only strengthening relationships with the county’s governing body, but also with the governing bodies of the various municipalities in Sumter County as well.
+Bryant added that if elected Sheriff, he will lead the SCSO into not only strengthening relationships with the county’s governing body, but also with the governing bodies of the various municipalities in Sumter County as well.

 Bryant continued by stating that the SCSO works hard to establish and strengthen relationships with the community.
 Examples that he gave included the utilization of the DARE Program, as well as a school resource-based police program in which six officers are assigned to work with the young people.
 “What that does is it gives not only the entire operations an ear and also a set of eyes and an open ear for officers to get information that maybe beneficial in making sure that we get the bad guys where they need to be and off the street,” said Bryant.
-“We want our community to be safe and as your next Sherriff, being involved and making sure that those programs are active and still going will be the way to make sure that we have a safe community.”
+“We want our community to be safe and as your next Sheriff, being involved and making sure that those programs are active and still going will be the way to make sure that we have a safe community.”

 Originally, a question and answer session was not planned for the forum, but Daniel wanted to take questions from the audience.
 Therefore, he, along with Col. Bryant, were allowed to field questions.
 Herschel Smith, the moderator of the forum, asked Daniel what his number one priority will be if and when he takes office.
 Daniel replied that his number one priority is to improve the morale of law enforcement in the SCSO and bring it, in his words, back together under one roof.